 Research conducted by Dr. Brené Brown shows that perfectionism hampers achievement and is correlated with missed opportunities.
 It separates leaders from healthy competition and a potential major blow to greatness.

-- Change your mind.
-The confident leader understands it is not necessary to be the only Big Deal in the company.
-Cemented certainty can lead to pride of ownership and close mindedness.
+- The confident leader understands it is not necessary to be the only Big Deal in the company.
+Cemented certainty can lead to a pride of ownership and close-mindedness.
 On the other hand, if people know they can approach you and make a case for another solution on a project, you will always be presented with the best ideas to maintain a competitive edge.
 If someone has a better idea, change your mind along with the course of action.
 You will earn the reputation of being fair and open-minded.

 Hey, nobody said leadership was a walk in the park.
 To be vulnerable and imperfect requires courage.
 But the challenge of living in the white water of change is too complicated to rest solely on one person’s shoulders.
 We need every person in the place—all working together to re-invent the company while keeping up with current customer demands.